pingcap/docs/schedule-replicas-by-topology-labels.md

 > **Note:**
 >
 > Location labels are defined as strings in PD with no restricted default or pre-configured values.
-This offers customizable label configuration in label names other than `zone`, `rack` or `host` which are used as demonstration in below sections.
+This offers customizable label configuration in label names other than `zone`, `rack`, or `host` which are used as demonstrations in the below sections.

 To further customize it, there is **no** restriction in the number of label levels (not mandatory for 3 levels) as long as they match with TiKV server labels.